IBM/sms-spam-filter-using-hortonworks/README.md

   `"Spam Filter using Scikit learn on remote spark"`
     - Push the spam collection dataset to the remote HDFS user directory in the HDP cluster.
-    - Connects to the remote Spark context in the HDP cluster via DSXHI using the sparkmagics library.
+    - Connects to the remote Spark context in the HDP cluster via the Hadoop Integration service using the sparkmagics library.
     - Use `%%spark` to run the remote Spark context to use scikit-learn libraries to extract the `Bag of Words` features and to train the Spam Filter python model in the HDP cluster.

 * Package a Spam Filter model as a python egg, then train and deploy the model package remotely in the HDP cluster.